 seen the loyalty of these soldiers that kept to their assignment and posts and

-resistance line by the deployed III./G.R.732 (G.R.
-Grenadier Regiment) with the
+resistance line by deploying III./G.R.732 (G.R.
+Grenadier Regiment) with the use

-use of hundreds of civilians intact and not to shrink the number of troops here and
+of hundreds of volenteers and not to shrink the number of troops here and not to

-not consider this a position to fall back on, even when poorly manned keeping this
+consider this a position to fall back on, and even when poorly manned to keep this

-‘s-Hertogenbosch incase of a airborne assault and for the reassurance of the Battle
+incase of an airborne assault and for the reassurance of the Battle Commander, was

-commander, and brought in.
-Also the Gren.Rgt.745 (Rgt, Regiment) was ordered to
+alarmed and brought in, and also the Gren.Rgt.745 (Rgt, Regiment) was ordered to

 let one battle ready reserve company, Btl.Wittstock, that occupied a line of